clach04/jenc-py/README.md

   * salt bytes - bytes to salt the password.
 The length depends on the version.
   * content bytes - the encrypted content-bytes.

+From the original Java code for jpencconverter it appears that strings are converted to/from UTF-8 (i.e. passwords and plaintext).

 ### jenc file format - V001

 From Python code: